-It is also crucial to remember that the vaccination does NOT prevent you from contracting the virus.
+It is also crucial to remember that the vaccination does Not prevents you from contracting the virus.
 What the vaccine is meant to do is to reduce the severe effects that the virus can have and to reduce fatalities.
 Furthermore, we should not forget that the virus mutates to survive, meaning we are bound to get another wave or two before the virus dies out completely.
-So, while some may believe it is ‘all over, it is not.
+Some may believe it is ‘all over.
+It is not.

 Be Sensible and Responsible

 We should therefore be sensible and responsible to those around us and wait until the figures are zero, both for infections and fatalities, for several weeks, or perhaps even months before we take the decision to refrain from wearing a mask or social distancing.
-There are good reasons why all four UK nations have applied brakes to the easing of their Covid restrictions.
+There are good reasons why all four UK nations have applied brakes to ease their Covid restrictions.